How to maintain your hardwood floor

-Tips to keep your floors looking like new:
+To keep your floors looking like new:

 - Protect your floors from furniture scuff marks with furniture protectors.
 Do not drag heavy objects across your floor.

-We recommend a professional hardwood floor cleaner to remove any tough heel or scuff marks.
-Do not spray directly on the stained floorinstead spray a small amount on a microfiber cloth and lightly rub the stained area.
+- We recommend a professional hardwood floor cleaner to remove any tough heel or scuff marks.
+Do not spray directly on the stained floor- instead spray a small amount on a microfiber cloth and lightly rub the stained area.
 DO NOT use any cleaners with ammonia, wax or soaps, as they will ruin your floor’s finish.

-Use window treatment to shade your hardwood floor from the sun’s rays.
+- Use window treatment to shade your hardwood floor from the sun’s rays.
 Prolonged exposure to sun could discolor your floor over time.

-Be careful while wearing dress shoes or heels, they can cause gouges and marks on a wood floor.
+- Be careful while wearing dress shoes or heels, they can cause gouges and marks on a wood floor.

-Floor Mats at entryways and encouraging everyone to wipe their feet before entering your home will keep dirt and debris from scratching your floors.
+- Floor Mats at entryways and encouraging everyone to wipe their feet before entering your home will keep dirt and debris from scratching your floors.

-A mat or rug in front of sinks/washers will prevent potential water damage to your wood floor.
+- A mat or rug in front of sinks/washers will prevent potential water damage to your wood floor.